Glassware-corporation/Glassware-launcher/src/gwsf/readme.txt

 go to github and make a issue

-GWSF is a simple boolean/string/int save file format, used for saveing small amounts of data. you will see the file format used alot in my programs.
+GWSF is a simple boolean/string/int save file format, used for saveing small amounts of data. you will see the file format used alot in out programs.

 (c) 2022 glassware Corporation